-Note that as rental history is tracked, OpenProperty is considered a nationwide specialty consumer reporting agency under the Fair Credit Reporting Act (FCRA).
+Note that as renter history is tracked, OpenProperty is considered a nationwide specialty consumer reporting agency under the Fair Credit Reporting Act (FCRA).
 The FCRA offers consumers a number of protections including limiting the ability for others to view their information.
+Reference "Who can access our reporting?" for additional details.

-Information includes lease dates, rent amount, and – most interestingly – collection of lease-end charges related to the security deposit such as for damage, cleaning, unpaid rent, renter bills paid by landlord, pet related cleaning or damage, and other.
+Information includes rent amount, lease dates, renewals, and lease-end charges related to the security deposit such as for damage, cleaning, unpaid rent, renter bills paid by landlord, pet related cleaning or damage, and other.
+Renters can sign up with OpenProperty and have rent payment history included in their renter profiles as well

 Property and Landlord Profiles: Open to all.
 Simply use our search feature.